 All friends are welcome to join the family to celebrate Jim's life on Monday, February 17th from 2 - 4 and 7 - 9 PM at Resthaven Funeral Home, 9501 U.S. Route 15 N in Frederick, where a funeral service will begin at 12 Noon on Tuesday, February 18th.
 Interment will follow in Resthaven Memorial Gardens.
 Memorial donations may be made to the American Cancer Society (www.cancer.org ) or to the American Lung Association (www.lung.org ).

-To plant a tree in memory of James Joseph Darby Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Joseph Darby Jr., please visit our floral store.